A few steps to international credit data

 Programmatically generated tokens

 Nova provides two environments: one suitable for developing and testing your integration and one for production requests.
 The former provides a safe place for you to access Nova's resources and test different response types from the foreign credit bureaus using dummy data.
+You can find information to test sandbox users in our docs.

 Both environments have their own publicId, clientId, secretKey, publicTokens, and accessTokens.
 Please be sure to use the correct credentials for the resource's environment you are requesting.
 Using the wrong credentials or tokens for the specified environment usually leads to errors such as UNKNOWN_CUSTOMER.